A Private Education Within Your Budget

-More than 90% of Baker students at the College of Arts and Sciences receive financial aid in the form of scholarships and grants that total thousands of dollars.
+96% of Baker students at the College of Arts and Sciences receive financial aid in the form of scholarships and grants—totaling thousands of dollars per student

 The Baker financial aid package is typically a combination of university scholarships, state and federal grants, campus work, and student loans.
 Only loans must be repaid after graduation.

 During your search of colleges, you will find that Baker University’s total direct cost of tuition, fees, and on-campus room and board is highly competitive with other private institutions.

 1. Fill out Baker’s Application for Admission and Financial Aid, preferably during the fall.

 2. Complete the FAFSA.
 Priority deadline is March 15.
 Baker’s federal school code is 001903.

 Dates & Deadlines

 FAFSA | Free Application for Federal Student Aid